 Academic Program: Classical Education

 In a classical education, history provides the organizing structure for the study of science and the humanities.
 During their tenure at our school, the scholars will take two chronological sweeps through history‑from first through fourth grade and again from fifth through eighth grade.
 The sequence for history is as follows: ancient times, the Middle Ages, the Renaissance, and modern times.
 Students study biology in the same grade they study ancient history, since plants and animals were topics known to the ancients.
 Astronomy and earth science are studied at the same time as the middle ages, since that era brought advances in astronomy.
 Chemistry is studied along with the Renaissance, when the great chemists appeared.
 Physics, a modern subject, is studied when students learn modern history.
 Art, music, and literature selections include works from the corresponding historical period.
 This approach brings a coherence to the curriculum not found in most other schools.

-In addition to the usual hallmarks of a classical education, our school plans to offer Spanish instruction.
+In addition to the usual hallmarks of a classical education, our school offers language instruction.
+Spanish is currently offered for all students.
 Latin and Greek are taught as a part of the regular language arts curriculum (prefixes, suffixes, roots, and Greek joining forms), and as a separate course in grades 4-6.
-Spanish is currently offered for all students.

 Research Trumps Philosophy

 Our school avoids harmful education fads that are based on strongly held philosophical beliefs, sticking to approaches supported by mainstream research.
 Instead of the "balanced literacy" approach that often neglects phonemic awareness and phonics, our school uses a research-based reading program that includes systematic and explicit instruction in phonemic awareness and phonics that has been shown to reach nearly all children.